foobarbecue/surfsonar/README.md

 # Does it work?
 I've taken it out for one test surf and the numbers were very reasonable once I got well past the break.
 I paddled out to see and watched the depth tick up about 2.4m to 3.2m, reading 100% confidence most of the time.
 However, closer to shore, near the breaking waves, I was getting nonsense readings and low confidence.
-I suspect this is because the acoustic energy of the breaking waves swamps the ping signal.
+I suspect this is due to bubbles (thanks to mannykannot and orforforof on HN for this insight).
 I need to look at the full waveform data to figure out if I can get good numbers in the surf zone.
 In the interactive plot below, you can see the two periods where I sat waiting outside.
 The surf was too good to collect more data than that!

 {% include sonar_test_trail5_2021-01-17.html %}